-These feelings are fleeting.
-The exact amount of time that someone will experience the cocaine high effects depends on a variety of factors including the duration of their addiction, the dose of cocaine, how often they use it, and whether they use any other substances.
-Whether the person is smoking cocaine or snorting it, they will begin to feel the effects almost immediately, but it will only last for a few hours.
-Many people may choose to chase their high with more cocaine in order to avoid withdrawal because cocaine withdrawal symptoms are extremely uncomfortable for a person who’s addicted.
+Cocaine’s effects are fleeting.
+The exact amount of time that someone will experience cocaine’s high effects depends on a variety of factors including the duration of their addiction, the dose of cocaine, how often they use it, and whether they use any other substances.
+Whether the person is smoking cocaine or snorting it, they will begin to feel the effects almost immediately, but they will only last for a few hours.
+Many people may choose to chase their high with more cocaine to avoid withdrawal because cocaine withdrawal symptoms are extremely uncomfortable for a person who’s addicted.
 A medically monitored detox is the best way to detox from cocaine and avoid any further complications.

 Although the initial cocaine high effects may be enjoyable, the rest is not.
 Withdrawal, dependence, and addiction can all lead to big problems.
 Other drugs that feel like cocaine, such as Ritalin, can also be life-threatening.
-Even if you think it is just once, experimenting with drugs can quickly lead to addiction, and the long-term effects of cocaine can be life-threatening, so it is better to quit while you are ahead.
+Even if you think it is just once, experimenting with drugs can quickly lead to addiction, and the long-term effects of cocaine can be life-threatening, so it’s better to quit while you are ahead.

 If you or a loved one struggles with drugs, alcohol, and/or poor mental health, you can get help.
-Our South Florida behavioral health center assists people in these battles so that they can have a happier and healthier future.
-Learn more about our various programs and how we can help by calling 561-220-3981.
+Our drug and alcohol treatment center in Palm Beach assists people in these battles so that they can have a happier and healthier future.
+Learn more about our addiction treatment in Lake Worth and how we can help by calling 561-220-3981.

 - National Institute on Drug Abuse – Cocaine Brief Description